-Our lead Swiss guide Dave Spielmann gives you tips on how you should be training for Switzerland mountain bike tour
+Our local expert Dave Spielmann gives you tips on how you should be training for Switzerland mountain bike tour

 How should I be training for my Switzerland mountain bike tour?

 When it comes to preparing yourself for the specific challenges posed by the Swiss trails, our lead guide Dave Spielmann has the following advice.

 First and foremost, the best training for a mountain bike trip is always mountain biking.
 More specifically, when training for your Switzerland mountain bike tour, we need to look at what you’re going to encounter during your adventure:

 Altitude – consistently over 2,000 meters above sea level

 Sounds like a dream holiday!
 So, what can you do to make the most of this dream holiday?
 The more you put into your training, the more you’ll get out of the whole experience of mountain biking in Switzerland.